A-Ravioli/A-Ravioli/README.md

 cool things i've built:

 - whitebox: agents for multimodal data cleaning [the video that started it all](https://x.com/AI_Arav/status/1809700233133113617)
-- k-factor: self-enabling AI agent that builds it's own tools and placed 4th at an MIT hackathon [code](https://github.com/Whitebox-inc/k-factor)
+- k-factor: [self-enabling AI agent](https://github.com/Whitebox-inc/k-factor) that builds it's own tools and placed 4th at an MIT hackathon
 - aeras: car tailpipe carbon capture filter that removes 90% of Carbon Dioxide/Monoxide using polyethylenimine hydrogel beads
-- gated memory unit: a new RNN architecture that was 4x more efficient and my first published paper [paper](https://link.springer.com/chapter/10.1007/978-981-99-0741-0_23)
+- gated memory unit: a new RNN architecture that was 4x more efficient and my first published [paper](https://link.springer.com/chapter/10.1007/978-981-99-0741-0_23)

 cool places i've worked/consulted for: